sharife/goldenthread-v2/site/content/productions/the-language-of-wild-berries.md

     - name: Mohammad Talani
       credit: Music Composition
       image: https://ucarecdn.com/c0222b68-1ea7-4a1d-9bc4-95a2b423baf5/
-      bio: Born in Iran, **MOHAMMAD TALANI (Resident Artist / Actor and Musician)** is a Berkeley-based musician, actor, and videographer.
+      bio: Born in Iran, MOHAMMAD TALANI is a Berkeley-based musician, actor, and videographer.
 He is founding member of BandBand and joined the indie Iranian band, Kiosk in 2012.
 He has been living in U.S. since 2010 and collaborated with different artists such as Bahram Beyzaei, Mohsen Namjoo, Babak Jalali, Shahrzad Sepanlou and Circo cafe.
     - name: James Ard
       credit: Sound Design
       image: https://ucarecdn.com/1ae59d86-626c-4d2f-861b-fc05b641de80/
-      bio: "**JAMES ARD (Resident Artist / Sound Designer)** Ard is a local San Francisco designer, noisemaker, mechanic, and theatre vagrant, who composes soundscapes & music for humans, dogs, parrots, and bicycles.
+      bio: "Ard is a local San Francisco designer, noisemaker, mechanic, and theatre vagrant, who composes soundscapes & music for humans, dogs, parrots, and bicycles.
 Ard’s sound design has been heard at the Public Theater in New York, the Getty Villa in Los Angeles, and most importantly: here at home in San Francisco, at the Potrero Stage, in collaborations with both Golden Thread Productions and Crowded Fire.
 Recent Golden Thread credits include adaptation for *Shelter* (alongside Torange Yeghiazarian), sound design for *The Most Dangerous Highway in the World*, and sound design for various plays presented at ReOrient Festivals 2015 and 2017.
 Ard is